serious-scaffold/ss-python/template/docs/dev/dev-env.md

 ### Intermediate cleanup

-Intermediate cleanup will only remove common intermediate files, such as generated documentation, package, coverage report, cache files for mypy, pytest, ruff and so on.
+Intermediate cleanup only removes common intermediate files, such as generated documentation, package, coverage report, cache files for mypy, pytest, ruff and so on.

 ```bash
 make clean